benoid/SimpleSlideshow/README.md

 Disclaimer: This is a pre-release version of the application.
 The developer
             The developer is not liable for any damages caused by the use or misuse of the application.
 Some features may have bugs.
-            See TODO.txt for an idea of what still needs to be done.
+            See TODO.md for an idea of what still needs to be done.

 # Features
 - Supports both image and video slides